 My Son Sanctuary – The Holy Land of Champa Kingdom

 My Son Sanctuary was listed as one of the UNESCO World Heritage in 1999.
 The destination has become a famous tourist attraction because of its priceless meanings of politics and culture of Vietnam in the ancient time.
-All of structures bring unique features, which is typical for Asian styles at that time.
-Let follow us to discover the amazing things in this holy destination!
+All of the structures bring unique features, which is typical for Asian styles at that time.
+Follow us to discover the amazing things in this holy destination!

-Located in Duy Xuyen District- Quang Nam Province, My Son sanctuary is a typical symbol for the outstanding spiritual life of people who follow to Hinduism of India during 4th century to 13th century.
+Located in Duy Xuyen District- Quang Nam Province, 43km to Hoi An Ancient Town, My Son sanctuary is a typical symbol for the outstanding spiritual life of people who follow to Hinduism of India during 4th century to 13th century.
 Its architecture is featured by ancient tower temples, retaining quintessence of Champa Kingdom.
-The sanctuary remains special things about culture, architecture, history, and arts during 9th century, reflecting the unique characteristics of Champa culture compared to other ones in Asian countries.
+The sanctuary remains special things about culture, architecture, history, and arts during the 9th century, reflecting the unique characteristics of Champa culture compared to other ones in Asian countries.

-My Son sanctuary is a complex of 71 impressive tower temples, bringing distinctive architecture of Champa time.
+My Son anctuary is a complex of 71 impressive tower-temples, bringing distinctive architecture of Champa time.
 The temples are designed following to the model of Mount Meru – a mythical sacred mountain in the center of our universe.
-Each temple is square cylinder-shaped at foot with miniature roofs above, which mainly make of fired bricks.
+Each temple is square cylinder-shaped at the foot with miniature roofs above, which mainly made of fired bricks.
 The amazing thing is that all bricks are firmly connected to each other without intervention of modern technology.
-And until now, they still survive despite of the huge changes of Vietnamese history.
+And until now, they still survive despite the huge changes in Vietnamese history.
 It is also home of Hindu gods that Champa people respect and worship every day.
 The tower temples in My Son sanctuary also showcase the high skills of the ancient engineers in the depiction of a vividly beautiful picture of Champa people’s life.

-After the last reign of Champa kingdom was collapsed, it had been forgotten for a long time.
-In the late 19th century, M.C.Paris – a French scholar found this complex of structures in accident.
-In the old records of ancient gravestones, the sanctuary at first was made of mainly wood in 4th century.
-After that, it is completely destroyed by a huge fire in 6th century.
+After the last reign of the Champa Kingdom was collapsed, it had been forgotten for a long time.
+In the late 19th century, M.C.Paris – a French scholar found this complex of structures in an accident.
+In the old records of ancient gravestones, the sanctuary at first was made of mainly wood in the 4th century.
+After that, it is completely destroyed by a huge fire in the 6th century.
 In the early time of 7th century, the temples were erected with bricks and it has survived until now.